renuka90/svg-loader-challenge/README.md

 npm install
 ```

--- Start the development server using the following command. keep the command line window open.
+-- Start the development server using the following command and don't close the command line window.
 It runs the build process.
 A browser window should open.
 ```
 gulp demo
 ```